Mission, Divisions, and Operations

-Fleet Maintenance - This division oversees the Fleet Maintenance Fund and strives to establish efficient and effective delivery of City fleet services by providing customers with safe, reliable, economical, and environmentally sound transportation and related support services.
-Fleet Maintenance maintains and repairs all City vehicles and provides outside service to Concord Fire Department.
+Fleet Maintenance This division oversees the Fleet Maintenance Fund and strives to establish efficient and effective delivery of City fleet services by providing customers with safe, reliable, economical, and environmentally sound transportation and related support services.
+Fleet Maintenance maintains and repairs all City vehicles and provides outside service to other agencies.

 - I have a pile of tree limbs and some bags of grass clippings.
 How do I schedule them to be picked up?

 Contact the Public Works Department at 270-444-8511 to schedule the collection of yard waste.
 If you have a small amount such as a couple of bags of grass clippings or a few twigs, place them in your garbage rollout for collection on your regular trash collection day.

 - What are the location and hours of the compost facility?

 The Compost Facility is located at 1560 North 8th Street.
 The Facility is open Monday through Friday, 7 a.m.-3 p.m.